natevenn/thoughtbox/README.md

 # ThoughtBox

- This was an app that we had to build for a Module 4 mock assessment at the Turing School of Software and Design.
+ * This was an app that I build for a Module 4 mock assessment at the Turing School of Software and Design.
+ * ThoughtBox is a app that a user can create links, update links, and change the status of the link to read or unread.
+A user can filter their links by read, unread, and all.

+### technologies
+* Ruby
+* Rails
+* JavaScript

 [Project Spec](https://gist.github.com/stevekinney/82831c5b25029415ce8b)